Rhys-Maredudd/Research-Bow-R-Workshop/README.md

 ## R you Ready for R?

+### Where?
+* LLTC_1.16 - Teaching Studio (Lister Learning and Teaching Centre).
+### When?
+* 9:30 t0 17:00 on 3rd of June.

 ### PGR workshop for using programming in Research.

 **R** you curious about programming? **R** you interested in building your researcher toolbox with highly transferable skills? **R** you looking for free coffee, tea and sandwiches?!

-Look no further! _**Research Bow**_ is hosting a full day programming workshop for the PGR’s of sHiSS.
+Look no further! _**Research Bow**_ is hosting a full day programming workshop for the PGR’s of HiSS.
 The workshop will provide an applied overview on using R as a researcher.
 This will cover navigating R, learning how to tidy and explore our data in R, conducting and reporting our analyses in R (APA format ready 😉), and learning tips on how to overcome the intimidating aspects of programming.
-All of this will be covered within our sHiSS community, where we aim to create a fun and supportive environment as we dip our toes into using programming in research.
+All of this will be covered within our HiSS community, where we aim to create a fun and supportive environment as we dip our toes into using programming in research.

 ### Workshop aims: